How to Use Presto Deep Fryer Without Mistakes

 how to use a presto deep fryer

-How to Use a Presto Deep Fryer (Step by Step)
+How to Use a Presto Deep Fryer (Step-by-Step Guide)

-First, take everything out of the box and put it on the counter.
-Attach the basket and heating element before adding oil—that’s all you need to do.
-When I set up my Presto Profry for the first time, I was surprised at how simple it was.
-No tools, no stress.
+Take everything out of the box and place it on a stable counter.
+Attach the basket and heating element before adding oil.
+No tools needed.
+The first time I set mine up, I was surprised by how fast this step was.

 presto deep fryer how to use

-When cooking is done, lift the basket slowly and let the oil drip off.
-I usually place food on a wire rack with paper towels underneath—this keeps fries crunchy instead of soggy.
-Serve right away while everything is hot and crispy for the best taste.
+Lift the basket and let oil drip back into the fryer.
+I place food on a wire rack with paper towels underneath.
+This keeps it crispy instead of oily.

 how to use a presto cool daddy deep fryer